top of page

 Following this I exhibited at Mall Galleries, received some prizes and exhibited regularly at commercial galleries.

-Twenty seven years have passed since I began my artistic practice, and I've exhibited for seventeen of those.
+Twenty eight years have passed since I began my artistic practice, and I've exhibited for eighteen of those.
 It's been a good and interesting time.

 I hope you enjoy viewing my work.